 Flip the switch off before turning it back on to restart the breaker and, you should hear an audible snap when it gets turned on.
 Then, remove the connection and replace it with a fuse of the same size and shape.

 With the help of these tips, you can quickly troubleshoot your furnace.
-However, if your heating system does not get turned on even after following these steps, you should call a professional for furnace replacement in Noblesville.
+However, if your heating system does not get turned on even after following these steps, you should call a professional for furnace replacement in Noblesville, IN.

-Dutch Heating and Cooling, a leading HVAC companies in Noblesville and nearby areas, help you save money on your HVAC repair and replacement.
+Dutch Heating and Cooling, a leading HVAC company in Noblesville, IN and nearby areas, help you save money on your HVAC repair and replacement.
 To book our services, you can call us anytime at (317) 399-7839.